A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid

-{\bf Consumer-Side.} Because of energy scheduling and storage, consumers may have some flexibility on when to receive a certain amount of energy.
-We are concerned about the total amount of shiftable energy.
-For non-shiftable energy, one can add some period-specific constraints.
+Because of energy scheduling and storage, consumers may have some flexibility on when to receive a certain amount of energy.
+We are concerned about the total amount of shiftable energy. {Period-specific constraints can be added to include non-shiftable energy demand in the problem formulation, as discussed later in Section \ref{generalizations}}.
 Each energy consumer $n\in \scr{N}$ receives all price signals from each company $k\in \scr{K}$ at each time slot $t\in \scr{T}$ and aims to select his corresponding utility-maximizing demand $d_{n,k}(t)\geq0$ for each time slot from each company, subject to budget and energy need constraints.
-Denote company $k$'s price at time $t$ by $p_k(t)$.
-Let $B_n \geq 0$ and $E^{{\rm min}}_n \geq 0$ denote, respectively, consumer $n$'s budget and minimum energy need for the entire time-horizon.
+Denote the price of company $k$ at time $t$ by $p_k(t)$.
+Let $B_n \geq 0$ and $E^{{\rm min}}_n \geq 0$ denote, respectively, the budget of consumer $n$ and minimum energy need for the entire time-horizon.
 The utility of consumer $n$ is defined as

 where $\gamma_n>0$ and $\zeta_n\geq1$ are preference parameters.
 Note that if $0\leq\zeta_n<1$ or $\gamma_n<0$, the utility of the consumer becomes negative, which is not realistic for demand response applications, and hence we take $\gamma_n>0$ and $\zeta_n\geq1$.
-A typical value for $\zeta_n$ is $1$, but we still solve the problem for any $\zeta_n\geq1$ to keep it general. {The logarithmic function (\ref{consumer}) is known to provide proportional fairness and is widely used to model consumer behavior in economics \cite{shadow,gao}.
-It has been validated to provide good demand response \cite{gao,fan2,han,DRadaptation,basarDR,basarDR2,sabita}.
-Our analysis in this paper is quite general and can be used in any market arrangement with multiple sellers and buyers under budget limitations and capacity constraints.}

-Consumer $n$ aims to achieve the highest payoff while meeting the threshold of minimum amount of energy and not exceeding a certain budget.
+A typical value for $\zeta_n$ is $1$, but we still solve the problem for arbitrary $\zeta_n\geq1$ to keep it general. {The logarithmic function (\ref{consumer}) is known to provide proportional fairness and is widely used to model consumer behavior in economics \cite{srikant,shadow,gao,basarDR,basarDR2}, {and it has been validated for demand response applications \cite{gao,fan2,han,DRadaptation,sabita}}.
+Our analysis in this paper is quite general and can be used in any market arrangement with multiple sellers and buyers under budget limitations and capacity constraints.} Consumer $n$ aims to achieve the highest payoff while meeting the threshold of minimum amount of energy and not exceeding a certain budget.
 To be more precise, given $B_n \geq 0$, $E^{{\rm min}}_n \geq 0$, and $p_k(t)>0$, the consumer-side optimization problem is formulated as follows:

-Note that there is no game played among the consumers.
-Each consumer responds to the price signals using only her local information. { We indirectly handle consumers' cost minimization via our analysis in later sections.}
+Note that, as indicated earlier, there is no game played among the consumers.
+Each consumer responds to the price signals using only her local information.We indirectly handle consumers' cost minimization via our analysis in later sections.